How Can I Over Come My Scruples

 - Fear of sinning when there is no sin (disordered scruple)

 - Being over consumed with wanting to know our sins–not moderately examining our conscience throughout our day, but constantly looking for sin–wasting our thoughts–which prevents us from focusing most of our thoughts on how to love and please God…looking for His will (immoderate scruple)

-- Doing religious practices obsessively mainly out of fear of Hell, not trust/love for God (immoderate/disordered scruple)
+- Doing religious practices obsessively mainly out of fear of Hell, not trust/love for God to change us into hearts of true love (immoderate/disordered scruple)

 - Crying, outside of moderation, in an excessive way, over our great sinfulness (immoderate scruple)

 - Not finding good in everything…even our sins, which are God’s lessons and how we are humbled (disordered scruple)

-- Feeling discouraged over not successfully stopping sin, not focusing on God’s mercy which is trying to teach and guide us in each situation (disordered scruple)
+- Feeling discouraged over not successfully stopping sin, not focusing on God’s mercy which is trying to teach and guide us in each situation so we can learn what we are doing wrong (disordered scruple)

 - Not feeling our best effort–where we are in our faith–is enough towards the goal of perfection (disordered scruple)

 - Thinking we have sold our souls to the devil or are possessed by the devil, if we haven’t done anything to promote possession (disordered scruple)

 - Doubt our confession was good–since we can’t read our souls, we will never know for sure how much or what kind of grace we have received/accepted from confession.
 But if we believe we won’t receive at least some helping grace from God even though we did our best to thoroughly examined our conscience, we didn’t intentionally omit or reduce the gravity of any sins, and we believe we are firmly resolved to not commit the sin again with a true plan to modify our life and seek God’s grace for help to amend it, from fear of the Lord, then we are doubting in God’s mercy to help us grow into a saving faith. (disordered scruple)